 Committees of the Board

-Standing committee membership will be constituted for two-year periods.
-For subsequent two-year terms, members will be asked to select a standing committee, which may be the same committee or a new committee.
+Standing committee membership may be constituted for two-year periods.
+For subsequent two-year terms, members may be asked to select a standing committee, which may be the same committee or a new committee.

 The standing committees (groups) of the Board are as follows:

-Steering Group: This group will be comprised of the chairperson of the Board, the Dean of the College, three Board members and two department chairs.
-This group will serve as a steering committee for the activities of the groups, as well as address the revision of the Bylaws of the Board.
+Steering Group: The steering group will be comprised of the current Board Chair and the Vice-Chair along with the Dean of the College and one or more Associate Deans.
+This group will serve as a steering committee for the activities of the board, help set the agendas for board meetings, as well as address the revision of the Bylaws of the Board.

 Amendments to Bylaws